CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 Starting from the top, you can see some data enclosed in --- tags.
 This is known as the page's front matter, which provides additional data to when it comes to rendering your pages.

+To add sub-pages, you will forst need to create a new folder under `src/pages/` and populate it with `.astro` pages.
+Look at the `src/pages/projects` forlder for an example.
+Don't forget to edit `navData.json` to handle the navigation.

 <a name="navigationViaFrontMatter"></a>

 ### Navigation via navData.json

 The header navigation in the project is powered by the `navData.json` file.
 Each page in the navigation should be included as an item with a `key` property (page title to be displayed) and a `url` property (include a trailing slash).

 To add subpages, include a `children` property.
 The `children` property should be an array that contains more page objects (i.e., object containing a `key` and `url` property.)
 If a page has a `children` array property is specified, a dropdown will be created, providing a Navigation + Dropdown Stitch is being used (see below).
 Navigations will render in order.

 > If you wish to use an alternative Navigation stitch, you are welcome to swap out the `.cs-ul-wrapper` div in the Stitch for the one used in this starter kit.
 This
 > will allow you to continue to reap the benefits of navigation vi navData.json.
 If you want to include dropdown menus in your navigation, you can use the `.cs-ul-wrapper` div below